dmorse/pscf/doc/user-man/script.rst

 .. _param-page:

 **************
 Parameter File
 **************

 The main program reads an parameter file containing the parameters and instructions for a calculation.
 This file  is divided into sections, each of which contains a different type of information.
 Each section is preceded by a blank line and starts with a line containing a section title in all capital letters (i.e., 'CHEMISTRY', 'UNIT_CELL', etc.) Each block may contain values of a sequence of variables.
 The name of each variable appears on a line by itself, followed by the value or (for arrays) values on one more subsequent lines.
 The order in which variables must appear within a section is fixed.
 The program stops when it encounters the block title 'FINISH'.

 .. _example-sec:

 Example
 =======

 An example of a complete parameter file is shown below.
 This example is for a system containing a triblock copolymer containing three chemically distinct blocks in a solvent that is chemically identical to one of the blocks.
 The first line identifies the version of the file format (in this case, version 1.0).
 The remainder of the file is divided into sections, each of which begins with a line containing a capitalized label, such as MONOMERS, CHAINS, ec.
 The first few sections in this example simply provide blocks input data.
-The
-ITERATE and SWEEP sections instead contain the instructions required to initiate a computation.
+The ITERATE and SWEEP sections instead contain the instructions required to initiate a computation.
 Execution stops when a FINISH block is encountered.

 ::

    format  1  0

    MONOMERS
    N_monomer
                  2
    kuhn
      0.4000000E+00  0.6000000E+00

    CHAINS
    N_chain
                  1
    N_block
                  3
    block_monomer
                  1              2              3
    block_length
      1.2000000E+02  0.7000000E+02  0.6000000E+02

    SOLVENTS
    N_solvent
                  1
    solvent_monomer
                  2
    solvent_size
                1.0

    COMPOSITION
    ensemble
                  0
    phi_chain
      0.8000000E+00
    phi_solvent
      0.2000000E+00

    INTERACTIONS
    interaction_type
                'chi'
    chi
      1.2000000E-02

    UNIT_CELL
    dim
                  1
    crystal_system
         'lamellar'
    N_cell_param
                  1
    cell_param
      1.3200000E+01

    DISCRETIZATION
    ngrid
                 32
    ds
               1.00

-   FILE_PREFIXES
-   input_prefix
-             'in.'
-   output_prefix
-                ''

    BASIS
    group_name
               '-1'

    ITERATE
+   input_filename
+        'in.omega'
+   output_prefix
+            'out/'
    max_itr
                 20
    error_max
      1.0000000E-08
    domain
                  T
    itr_algo
               'NR'
    N_cut
                100

    SWEEP
    s_max
       10.00000E+00
    d_chi
      1.0000000E+00
    end_increments

    FINISH

 The MONOMERS block contains information about the monomers used in this calculation, including the number N_monomer of monomer types and the statistical segment length of each type, given as elemetns of the one-dimensional array named "kuhn".

 The CHAINS block describes the structure and composition of all polymer chains, which must linear block polymers or hompolymers.

 .. _param-overview-sec:

 Overview
 ========

 Primary Sections
 ----------------

 The following list shows the titles of the blocks required to complete most standard computations, in the order in which they normally appear.
 Subsequent sections describe each of the corresponding blocks of the input file in detail.
 To solve the SCF problem for a single set of parameters, leave out the penulimate SWEEP section.